Science, Agriculture - Food

 Program

-The IMHE program is divided into 4 semesters, each of which includes teaching units (UE) validated by ECTS credits (30 ECTS per semester).
-It proposes a common core and optional UEs which allow to propose two profiles, one turned towards "Fundamental Research" (profile 1), while the other is more focused on "Research & Development" (profile 2).
+The IMHE program is spread over four semesters, each comprising teaching units (UE) validated by ECTS credits (30 ECTS per semester).
+It offers a core curriculum and optional teaching units that allow students to choose between two profiles: one focused on "Fundamental Research" (profile 1) and the other more focused on "Research & Development" (profile 2).

-The students of the profile 2 (on selection of file) have the possibility of acquiring a double degree by following 4 additional UE of 5 ECTS carried by the IAE of Montpellier (2 UE per year, for a total of 20 ECTS).
-The program is open to apprenticeship.
+Students in Profile 2 (based on application selection) have the opportunity to earn a double degree by taking four additional 5-ECTS course units offered by the IAE Montpellier (two course units per year, for a total of 20 ECTS).
+The program is open to apprenticeships.

-Project-based teaching and pedagogical innovation are emphasized.
-Thanks to the sharing of skills with the Bioinformatics master's degree of the Faculty of Sciences, and the setting up of a BioInfoLearning Lab (BILL), an innovative interdisciplinary learning laboratory, students are encouraged to be actors in their training, by managing a mini research project from A to Z (from sampling in the field, to extraction, sequencing and analysis of microbial sequences, in M1) and to valorize their results (publication, presentation in congresses, in M2)
+Project-based learning and educational innovation are emphasized.
+Thanks to the pooling of skills with the Faculty of Science's Master's program in Bioinformatics and the establishment of a BioInfoLearning Lab (BILL), an innovative interdisciplinary learning laboratory, students are encouraged to take an active role in their education by managing a mini-research project from start to finish (from field sampling to extraction, sequencing, and analysis of microbial sequences in M1) and promoting their results (publication, presentation at conferences in M2).

-The first year M1 of the course constitutes the base of the training with acquisition of the fundamentals in microbial ecology.
-The second year of the Master IMHE deepens the fundamental and applied knowledge initiated in the first year, and the associated skills.
-Students interact with numerous researchers who come to present their research work, around themes that deal with the molecular mechanisms of interactions between microorganisms and hosts (with a great diversity of models), the role of microorganisms in ecosystems or their valorization.
+The first year of the M1 program forms the foundation of the course, covering the fundamentals of microbial ecology.
+The second year of the IMHE Master's program builds on the fundamental and applied knowledge acquired in the first year, as well as the associated skills.
+Students interact with numerous researchers who come to present their research work on topics related to the molecular mechanisms of interactions between microorganisms and hosts (using a wide variety of models), the role of microorganisms in ecosystems, and their exploitation.

-Students work on bibliographic resources (research, comprehension, criticism and bibliographic synthesis) and pedagogical methods of communication.
-They complete two long internships (4 months in M1 and 6 months in M2) in a public or private research laboratory or in a company, with the writing of a dissertation and an oral defense before a jury of specialists.
+The program focuses on teaching students how to do research.
+They work on bibliographic resources (research, understanding, criticism, and bibliographic synthesis) and teaching communication methods.
+They do two long internships (4 months in M1 and 6 months in M2) in a public or private research lab or a company, and write a thesis that they defend in front of a panel of experts.

 Several courses are dedicated to professional integration, in which students work on their professional and personal projects.